 The Federal Reserve Bank of New York is the largest of the district banks, at least in regards to the assets held and volume of financial activity.
 The activities they conduct, their location in New York City, and the assets they hold combine to entrench the New York Fed into a (if we’re putting it nicely) “first among equals” position among the 12 districts.

-The New York Fed has a leading role in the Federal Open Market Committee (discussed in further detail below), and tends to be the main force implementing the monetary policy decided in D.C.
-The president of the New York Fed is a permanent voting member of the FOMC, and the FOMC uses the New York Fed to buy and sell a portfolio of U.S. government securities1 as part of the FOMC’s open market operations.
-(The New York Fed: Who We Are and What We Do, available at https://www.newyorkfed.org/aboutthefed/fedpoint/fed13.html), (Domestic Open Market Operations During 2016, p14-15, available at https://www.newyorkfed.org/medialibrary/media/markets/omo/omo2016-pdf.pdf).
+The New York Fed has a leading role in the Federal Open Market Committee (discussed in further detail below) and tends to be the main force implementing the monetary policy decided in D.C.
+The president of the New York Fed is a permanent voting member of the FOMC, and the FOMC uses the New York Fed to buy and sell a portfolio of U.S. government securities1 as part of the FOMC’s open market operations (The New York Fed: Who We Are and What We Do, available at https://www.newyorkfed.org/aboutthefed/fedpoint/fed13.html), (Domestic Open Market Operations During 2016, pp. 14-15, available at https://www.newyorkfed.org/medialibrary/media/markets/omo/omo2016-pdf.pdf).

 B. The Other Federal Reserve District Banks

 The Federal Reserve District Banks of Atlanta, Dallas, and St. Louis vote together to determine another FOMC voting member.
 The Dallas Fed (About the Dallas Fed, available at https://www.dallasfed.org/fed) covers the Eleventh Federal Reserve District, including Texas and parts of Louisiana and New Mexico.
-The Dallas Fed is an authority in the energy industry, on US-Mexico border economics, and operates the U.S. Electronic Payment Solution Center which processes federal benefit payments.
-(Dallas Fed: Year in Revue, 2016, available at https://www.dallasfed.org/fed/annual/2016/yir.aspx).
-The Federal Reserve District Bank of Atlanta (The Atlanta Fed, available at https://www.frbatlanta.org/about/atlantafed.aspx) covers the Sixth district which includes Alabama, Florida, Georgia, and parts of Tennessee, Louisiana, Mississippi.
-The Federal Reserve District Bank of St. Louis (About the St. Louis Fed, available at https://www.stlouisfed.org/about-us) covers the Eighth Federal Reserve District, including Arkansas and parts of Illinois, Indiana, Kentucky, Mississippi, Missouri and Tennessee.
+The Dallas Fed is an authority in the energy industry, on U.S.-Mexico border economics, and operates the U.S. Electronic Payment Solution Center which processes federal benefit payments (Dallas Fed: Year in Review, 2016, available at https://www.dallasfed.org/fed/annual/2016/yir.aspx).
+The Federal Reserve District Bank of Atlanta (The Atlanta Fed, available at https://www.frbatlanta.org/about/atlantafed.aspx) covers the Sixth District which includes Alabama, Florida, Georgia, and parts of Tennessee, Louisiana, and Mississippi.
+The Federal Reserve District Bank of St. Louis (About the St. Louis Fed, available at https://www.stlouisfed.org/about-us) covers the Eighth Federal Reserve District, including Arkansas and parts of Illinois, Indiana, Kentucky, Mississippi, Missouri, and Tennessee.